Concept Bottleneck Large Language Models: CB-LLMs for Text Generation

 \subsection{Method}

-\paragraph{Main challenge of the design.} In the generation case, the information from the CBL alone is insufficient to make token predictions, as it is unable to capture all the possible concepts needed for generation.
-To increase the capability of CBM, a common strategy is to introduce unsupervised neurons (black-box neurons) in parallel with the CBL, as shown in Figure \ref{fig:cbllm generation} Module 1.
+\paragraph{Main challenge of the design.} In the generation case, the CBL alone cannot capture all necessary concepts for token prediction, as it is unable to capture all the possible concepts needed for generation.
+To increase the capability of CBM, a common strategy is to introduce unsupervised (non-interpretable) neurons in parallel with the CBL, as shown in Figure \ref{fig:cbllm generation} Module 1.
 This additional unsupervised layer helps provide the necessary broader context for more effective generation.
 This structure is known as hybrid CBM used in the image domain \citep{phcbm, cbgm}.
-However, a notable issue with this structure is that the final layer might rely entirely on the unsupervised layer for predictions, which can result in the CBL’s activations becoming irrelevant to the token predictions, thereby diminishing the interpretability.
+However, a notable issue with this structure is that the final layer may over-rely on the unsupervised layer for predictions, which can result in the CBL’s activations becoming irrelevant to the token predictions, thereby diminishing the interpretability.

 We overcome this issue through an adversarial training-like framework that forces the unsupervised layer to forget information related to the concept.
 As shown in Figure \ref{fig:cbllm generation} Module 2, the outputs of the unsupervised layer pass through a linear classifier for concept prediction.
 The linear classifier is trained to make accurate predictions, while the unsupervised layer is trained to output features that make the linear classifier predict uniformly.
 By jointly training these two components, the unsupervised layer learns to remove concept-related information, thereby disentangling the CBL from the unsupervised layer.
-This design can significantly improve the steerability of CB-LLM, which will be further examined in Section \ref{sec:experiment generation}.
-The whole training pipeline for CB-LLM (generation) is shown in Figure \ref{fig:cbllm generation}.
-There are two modules: training CB-LLM and adversarial training for disentangling.
+This design can significantly improve the steerability of \algoname{generation}, which will be further examined in Section \ref{sec:experiment generation}.
+The whole training pipeline is shown in Figure \ref{fig:cbllm generation}.
+There are two modules: CB-LLM training and adversarial training for disentangling.